mongodb-js/nodejs-mongodb-legacy/readme.md

-# MongoDB Node.js Driver with Optional Callback Support Legacy Package
+# MongoDB Node.js Driver with Optional Callback Support Legacy Package (DEPRECATED)

 **Attention :memo:**

-This is a wrapper of the `mongodb` driver, if you are starting a new project you likely just want to use the driver directly:
+This is a wrapper of the `mongodb` driver, compatible with versions 4.x-6.x ONLY.
+There will be no 7.x+ compatible version.
+If you are starting a new project please use the driver directly:

 - [Driver Source](https://github.com/mongodb/node-mongodb-native/)
 - [Driver NPM Package](https://www.npmjs.com/package/mongodb)